ssocias/cassie_docs/source/get-requests.rst

 .. note:: **Periodaclly Updating Notifications Count**

-  You need to make periodic requests to this "Initialize" endpoint or to the "Needs Answer" endpoint below in order to alert the User when they have a new notification while they are using the app.
+  You need to make periodic requests to this "Initialize" endpoint in order to alert the User when they have a new notification while they are using the app.

 **Definition:**